-Croatia: EU membership and changes in electricity sector legal framework17.
-September 2015. / SEE Energy News
+Croatia: EU membership and changes in electricity sector legal framework, SEE Energy News

 As a new member of the EU, Croatia is focused on fully adjusting its energy legal framework with the EU Acquis Communautaire.
 The most important initiator of many national reforms is undoubtedly Croatia’s accession to the EU.
 A series of reforms needs to be implemented in order to fully adopt the EU acquis communautaire.